Help Dorset Recover

 Covid-19 has badly affected Dorset's nature

-Nature reserves have endured fire, vandalism and fly tipping, conservation work was halted, important projects were paused and hundreds of wildlife awareness events were cancelled.
+Over the last few months, our nature reserves have endured fire, vandalism and fly tipping, crucial conservation work has been halted, important projects have been paused and hundreds of wildlife awareness events have been cancelled.
 On top of this we've also seen a reduction in the vital funds needed to fund future conservation work.

 What will your donation do?